-All waivers are administered by the designated state Medicaid agency that is the Iowa Medicaid Enterprise (IME).
-The IME has the authority for the operation of the waiver programs including prior authorization of waiver.
+All waivers are administered by the designated state Medicaid agency that is Iowa Medicaid.
+Iowa Medicaid has the authority for the operation of the waiver programs including prior authorization of waiver services.

 There are currently seven HCBS waivers that include: